LEGAL STRUCTURE OF AGRICULTURAL ENTERPRISES

 • Dongxia Yang, Professor, China University of Political Science and Law (China)

-The Working Group also counts with the participation of representatives of the FAO and IFAD legal departments and technical experts from other departments.
-A significant number of observers, representing international and regional intergovernmental organisations, farmers associations, non-governmental organisations, and the private sector have also been invited to join the Working Group, among which the following:
+In addition, a significant number of observers, representing international and regional intergovernmental organisations, farmers associations, non-governmental organisations, and the private sector have also been invited to join the Working Group which include, among others, the following:

 • Asian Farmers’ Association for Sustainable Rural Development (AFA)